mpags-python/mpags-python.github.io/index.md

 The live-stream link for remote students will be made available in advance.
 Note that all that is required is an internet connection and a web-browser -- we will not be using the usual MPAGS access node infrastructure.
-In order to recieve this link you must have either registered for the module via MPAGS or MLiS, or [emailed me][SPB] requesting to join the course.
+In order to receive this link you must have enrolled on the course (in one of the ways described above).

 Each session will consist of a lecture, lasting up to one hour, followed -- after a short break -- by an exercise class for local students.
 Remote students may complete the